Me to Ash in the early morning hours pre sunrise, after feeding Maya.

 Most women talk about how long they were in labor, from the beginning of the real contractions to baby coming out in to the world.
 The more and more I think about how long I was in labor the more I have come to realize that it doesn’t matter.
 I could probably say that it started the afternoon before, but honestly who’s counting, I don’t need to figure it out.
 I chose to surrender to the mantra As It Is, not as I want it to be or as it was for another woman but as it is for me.
 My body did exactly what it was designed to do in it’s own way and not as any other woman.
 Once I surrendered to this understanding and stopped comparing myself to other experiences I felt a sense of pure freedom surge through my body.

-The afternoon before June 12th I was cleaning our house for air bnb guests from Germany that were arriving that afternoon.
+The afternoon before June 12th I was cleaning our house for our German guest that were arriving that afternoon.
 I began to feel really intense cervical pressure, I call them cervix punches since they felt like the baby was poking at my cervix in attempt to escape.
 (Her head was low and engaged for weeks, I could feel her inside of my yoni when I would check) My back was also really tense and achy, I could barely walk up the stairs to take a nap.
 I wasn’t really concerned about these sensations since I have felt them before for many weeks and felt back pain for months.
 I took some magnesium and slept through the pains.
 When I woke up and went to the bathroom I noticed blood.
 It was fleshy and pink.
 I knew immediately that my plug was coming loose.
 I got excited.
 Then I thought of a friend of mine who recently mentioned that her sister lost her plug and still hadn’t gone into labor weeks later.
 I was certain that the baby would be later than my due date, June 22nd.